-Random allocation will be used as a tie-break in category '4' above to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.
+Random allocation will be used as a tie-break in the category above (Distance/Nearness to Children's Home to School) to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.
 This process will be independently verified.